chfm/chfm.github.io/README.md

 ## Adding a Newsletter

-Place a the new PDF newsletter in `assets/nl/yyyy` with the filename `newsletter-yyyy-dd.pdf`
+Place a the new PDF newsletter in `assets/nl` with the filename `newsletter-yyyy-mm.pdf`

 The newsletter.md template will automatically incorporate the PDF into the newsletter archive.